tingiskhan/stoch-proc/README.md

 # stoch-proc

-`stoch-proc` is a library aiming for easily defining and infer structural time series models in [pytorch](https://pytorch.org/) and [pyro](http://pyro.ai/). `stoch-proc` was previously integrated in [pyfilter](https://github.com/tingiskhan/pyfilter) but was moved into a separate library in order to enable integration with `pyro`s inference algorithms.
+`stoch-proc` is a library aiming for easily defining and inferring structural time series models in [pytorch](https://pytorch.org/) and [pyro](http://pyro.ai/). `stoch-proc` was previously integrated in [pyfilter](https://github.com/tingiskhan/pyfilter) but was moved into a separate library in order to enable integration with `pyro`s inference algorithms.